Rosalba Carriera: The Accomplished Pastellist

-min Read1 March 2021
+min Read12 March 2022

-As well as being a famous portraitist, Carriera was also a woman of letters.
+Next to as being a famous portraitist, Carriera was also a woman of letters.
 In fact, she wrote a treatise about the art of pastel and several poems.
 She also wrote a diary about the society of her time and of her experience as a painter.
 Thanks to the letters she collected from her correspondence, we now have her testimonies of the relationships with her clients.
 Other letters give us her views on some aspects of her art.

-“Rosalba Carriera is the first artist to be truly internationally renowned for and defined by her pastels. […] Her pastels are noted for their radiant palettes, lustrous velvety tones, and miniaturist’s details.”
+Rosalba Carriera is the first artist to be truly internationally renowned for and defined by her pastels. […] Her pastels are noted for their radiant palettes, lustrous velvety tones, and miniaturist’s details.

-Francesca Whitlum-Cooper, The Eighteenth-Century Pastel Portrait, in: Heilbrunn Timeline of Art History, The Metropolitan Museum of Art, New York, NY, USA.
+Francesca Whitlum-Cooper, “The Eighteenth-Century Pastel Portrait” in: Heilbrunn Timeline of Art History, The Metropolitan Museum of Art, New York, NY, USA.

 Rosalba Carriera was already recognized as a great artist in Italy.
 In 1705 she got into the Accademia di San Luca in Rome, along with some of the greatest artists of her time.
 In addition, during a brief visit to Paris, the Royal Academy of Paintings and Sculpture elected her to join them.
 That was very remarkable considering that they admitted very few women.
-In fact, Rosalba Carriera was the only woman at the Academy for thirty-seven years!
+In fact, Rosalba Carriera was the only woman at the Academy for 37 years!

 The question of the recognition of women artists at the time is therefore interesting.
 Rosalba Carriera and Elisabeth Vigée Lebrun were some of the rare women artists who had great careers and worked for European courts.
 That being said, they were only recognized for their portraits.
 Noble genres such as history painting were reserved for men.